jonhyman/listerine/README.md

 Overview
 --------

 Listerine allows you to define simple script monitors that contain an <em>assertion</em>.
 When the assertion is true, the monitor has succeeded.
-When the assertion becomes false the monitor has failed and will act accordingly.
+When the assertion evaluates to false the monitor is marked as failed, sends a notification, and can run optional code on failure.

 All monitors must contain both `name` and `assert` blocks.
 Unhandled exceptions are caught and treated as failures, with the exception text and backtrace included in the notification.
 Here's an example: